Estey Organ

-Estey Organ Company was an organ manufacturer based in Brattleboro, Vermont.
-The company was founded in 1852 by Jacob Estey, who bought out another Brattleboro manufacturing business.
+The Estey Organ Company was an organ manufacturer based in Brattleboro, Vermont, founded in 1852 by Jacob Estey.
 At its peak, the company was one of the world's largest organ manufacturers, employed about 700 people, and sold its high-quality items as far away as Africa, Great Britain, Australia, and New Zealand.
 Estey built around 500,000 to 520,000 pump organs between 1846 and 1955.
-Estey also produced pianos, made at the Estey Piano Company Factory in New York City.

 History

 Jacob Estey

 Jacob Estey (1814–1890) born in Hinsdale, New Hampshire, ran away from an orphanage to Worcester, Massachusetts, where he learned the plumbing trade.
 In 1835 he arrived in Brattleboro, Vermont at age 21 to work in a plumbing shop.
 He soon bought the shop, beginning a long career as a successful businessman.
 He died in 1890.

 About 1850, Estey built a two-story shop in Brattleboro and rented it out to a small company that manufactured melodeons.
 When the renters ran short of cash, Estey took an interest in the business in lieu of rent, eventually becoming sole proprietor.
 Despite having no musical talent or skills as an inventor, Jacob Estey grew the company into a great success, giving up the plumbing business.
 In 1855, Estey organized the first manufacturing company to bear his name, Estey & Greene—followed by Estey & Company, J. Estey & Company, Estey Organ Company—and finally, Estey Organ Corporation.
 In advertising copy the company claimed to have been building organs since 1846.

 Jacob Estey saw the manufacturing and sale of these instruments, later known as American reed organs, as a new business opportunity.